 \section{Introduction}

-An important notion in the study of dynamical behavior of transcendental entire functions, as in polynomial dynamics, is the \emph{escaping set}.
+An important notion in the study of the dynamical behavior of transcendental entire functions, as in the polynomial dynamics, is the \emph{escaping set}.
 For a transcendental entire function $f$, its \emph{escaping set} is defined as

 It is proved in \cite{SZ-Escaping} for the exponential family $\{e^z+\kappa: \kappa\in\mathbb{C}\}$ and in \cite{RRRS} for more general families of functions (of bounded type and finite order) that the escaping set of every function in the family can be described via \emph{dynamic rays} and their endpoints.
-About the escaping points that belong to a dynamic ray we say that they \emph{escape on rays}.
-This is the general mode of escape for many important families of transcendental entire functions.
+Roughly speaking, this means that every escaping point of $f$ (or some of its forward images) can be joined to $\infty$ by a unique injective curve (a part of the dynamic ray which is the maximal such curve) contained in $I(f)$ and so that $f$ maps it into another such curve, that is, forward images of a dynamic ray is another one.
+About the points that belong to a dynamic ray we say that they \emph{escape on rays}.
+This is the general mode of escape in such families of functions.